-The male Golden-headed Cisticola has a golden-coloured, head, throat, and lower body.
+The male Golden-headed Cisticola has a golden-colored, head, throat, and lower body.
 During the breeding season, their plumage becomes brighter than in other seasons.
-While the upper part of the female Golden-headed Cisticola’s body is dark brown and the lower part is of cream color.
+While the upper part of the female Golden-headed Cisticola’s body is dark brown and the lower part is cream color.

 10. Crimson Chat

 Average 10 cm, 11 grams

 One of the smallest birds in the world, these birds, named Crimson Chat, are also known as Tri Colored Chats, because of the mixture of three colors found in their body which makes them quite attractive in appearance.
 They are one of the smallest birds commonly found in Australia.

 Their small size can be gauged from the fact that their length is about 10 to 13 cm and their weight is up to 11 grams.
 Crimson Chat are mainly found in grasslands, dunes, and scrub areas.

 During the breeding season, the female Crimson Chart lays 3 to 5 eggs at a time, which are pink or white in color and the size of these eggs is between 1 and 3 cm.
 Crimson Charts are primarily omnivores, feeding on insects, fruits, and seeds.

 Average 10 to 13 cm, 6.5 to14 grams